Hailun: Qing dynasty

 By 1885 (the eleventh ruling year of the Emperor Guangxu of the Qing dynasty), Hailun was administrated by the prefecture-level city of Suihua.
 In 1898, the Tongken Deputy Metropolitan Government was established, and the territory of Hailun County was placed under its jurisdiction.
 The Tongken Deputy Metropolitan Government was dissolved in 1906.

 Republic of China

 In 1912, Republic of China's first year in power, Hailun Prefecture was renamed to Hailun County.
 In 1932, following the Japanese annexation of Manchuria, Hailun County was absorbed into the Japanese puppet state of Manchukuo.
 On August 15, 1945, Manchukuo was liberated by the Soviet Red Army, and the puppet state was disestablished.
 The region was then handed over to the People’s Liberation Army under Mao Zedong.

-Under the leadership of the Chinese Communist Party, the People's Government was established in Manchuria in November 1945.
+Led by the Chinese Communist Party, the People's Government was established in Manchuria in November 1945.
 Hailun County was under the direct jurisdiction of the CCP and the PLA until the founding of the People's Republic of China in 1949.